connotext reference

 size

-The size of the rendered input is proportional to the number of lines enclosed (including blank lines).
+The size of the displayed input is proportional to the number of lines enclosed (including blank lines).

-The syntax for check boxes is the same as text inputs, except there are no underscores and they contain only one character (which indicates state).
+Regular switches meet the needs of binary toggles and ternary check boxes (differentiated by context/attribution).
+The syntax for regular switches is the same as text inputs, except there are no underscores and they contain only one character (which indicates state).

 multiple values